tvrenamer/tvrenamer/README.md

         Exception in thread "main" java.lang.UnsatisfiedLinkError: Cannot load 32-bit SWT libraries on 64-bit JVM To fix this, see the output of `java -version`, the last line will say if you are running 64-bit Java or not.
 Then [download](http://code.google.com/p/tv-renamer/downloads/list) the appropriate version.

-### "TVRenamer can't be opened because it's from an un-identifier developer" error message on Mountain Lion
+### "TVRenamer can't be opened because it's from an unidentified developer" error message on Mountain Lion
 This is because we have not signed the application with Apple (and because we use Java, they won't allow us to).
 To get around this, just right-click the app in Finder and select Open.
 You only need to do this once.
 [More information from iMore](http://www.imore.com/how-open-apps-unidentified-developer-os-x-mountain-lion)

 ## Getting Support and Submitting Bug Reports